-Assistance may involve addressing few functional difficulties at first (such as helping with injections or being present when consulting with healthcare professionals) but later demand more daily attention (such as toileting, feeding, etc.).
+Assistance may involve addressing few functional difficulties at first (such as helping with injections or being present when consulting with health care professionals) but later demand more daily attention (such as toileting, feeding, dressing, etc.).
 Emotional care will also play an important role as MS presents new challenges, and will demand flexibility and understanding for all those involved.

 Employment, financial planning, transportation and housing considerations represent some of the many practical decisions that will need to be evaluated.
 Reaching out to those with the proper expertise will be important.

-The more you can each learn about MS, the better able you will be to help deal with the challenges ahead.
+The more you and your caregiver can each learn about MS, the better able you will be to deal with the challenges ahead.

-- Rehabilitation specialists (physical therapists, occupational therapists, speech/language pathologists)
+- Rehabilitation specialists (physiotherapists, occupational therapists, speech and language therapists)

 Collectively, they can help explore opportunities and provide guidance.
 They can also provide ongoing care as the disease progresses, assess risks and benefits, and help make adjustments to treatment along the way.

-Medical professionals are an excellent educational resource.
-They are able to help with learning more about the condition, the treatment options available, how to use treatment safely and how to manage any side effects that may occur.
+Medical professionals are an excellent source of information.
+They are able to help you learn more about the condition, the treatment options available, how to use treatment safely and how to manage any side effects that may occur.

-Today, the internet offers those living with MS and their family and friends, access to health information that provides for more personal research and self-help.
+In today’s day and age, the Internet offers those living with MS, as well as their family and friends, access to health information that allows for more personal research and self-help.

-Websites and social media channels (Facebook, Twitter, YouTube, etc.) can provide links to finding care and community health resources, the ability to consult with social support networks, and the ability to connect with people in similar situations to their own.
+Websites and social media (Facebook, Twitter, YouTube, etc.) can provide links for finding care and community health resources and the ability to consult with social support networks and connect with people in similar situations as their own.

 Discussing all new discoveries with medical professionals before taking any actions is critical.